 Schizophragma hydrangeoides íMoonlightí has luminous silvery-green foliage with dark green veins in its youth.
 The summer flowers are white, lacecap inflorescences.
-A true clinging vine, it grows most happily on stone or brick or up a shady tree.
+A true clinging vine, it grows most happily on stone or brick or up a shady tree - anything it can securely grasp.
 Were it never to bloom the foliage alone is dazzling.
 Itís the first of the "hydrangea" vines to leaf out in spring for us a few weeks before its cousin íRoseumí or the larger, rampant Schizophragma integrifolia (either form we grow).
 As for Schizophragma megalocarpum we are standing back in some awe.
-Itís been close to evergreen in our zone (semi-deciduous would be the textbook claim) and acting like Lance or A-Rod on steroids without the years of denial.
-As for Moonlight, itís best in part shade to shade.
+Itís been close to evergreen in our zone (semi-deciduous would be the textbook claim).
+As for Moonlight, itís best in part shade.
 Beautiful plant.
+Length or height?
+We saw one covering the end of an old stone barn (30 feet tall) in Wales.
+It has climbed more than 40 feet up various pines trees here.
 Zones 5-7.
+Available in two sizes 4" square pot (1.35 pint) or 3 quart (trade gallon).

 Add this product to your cart below